Peabody Bookshop and Beer Stube: History

 Weisberger abandoned the Peabody in 1954, convinced by long time patron H. L. Mencken, that the "Age of the Boob" had arrived, and people were no longer interested in "books and ideals and culture.
 They only want dollars."

-When Siegfried walked away from "100,000 volumes nobody wants to read", the news was covered across the nation, from Detroit to Phoenix, Arizona; Wilmington, Delaware to Santa Cruz, California.
+When Siegfried walked away from "100,000 volumes nobody wants to read", the news was covered widely including in Detroit, Wilmington, Delaware and Santa Cruz.